 There is a pile of laundry two stories high, a story due to your editor, and a gaggle of kids with homework that needs to be done.
 Are you really going to find time to go to the store?
 Instacart lets you shop local and get someone else to deliver it.

 If you live in the right location, you can shop Amazon Prime Now for everything from ice cream to a new Kindle.
 Just drop things in your cart as you think of them.
 Hit buy.
 Your goods will be delivered in a couple of hours.

 Have kids?
 Write a will.
 Get the Tomorrow app and do this while the kids are in the bath.
 It’s fast and easy.
 If you want to be specific about who gets what, walk around your house taking photos with your phone.

 For an annual fee with Public Goods, you can have lovely, reasonably priced organic goods delivered right to you.
-No shopping the world to consume with conscience.
+No shopping the world for consumer goods that don’t upset your conscience.
 Your house will look coordinated and crisp.
 Your bank account won’t mind.

 Work?
 Kids?
 Bring wine!
 You can get interesting, hand-chosen-for-you wines delivered for a reasonable price through First Leaf.
 Just tell them when you liked a bottle and they will keep that sort of thing coming.
 Hated something?
 Give it a thumbs down and you’ll never get more like it.

 “Help me with my homework?” asks your fifth grader.
 “Can you get that to me by the end of the day?” asks a client.
 Sal Khan to the rescue!
 Not only does he know the math (history, science, whatever) better than you do, he doesn’t mind explaining it again and again and again.